 Leland (Lee) Teschler is the Executive Editor of the Design World network of websites, online resources and print publications.
 Teschler worked at Penton Media for 37 years, starting in 1977 as a Staff Editor for Machine Design, and worked his way up to Chief Editor of the publication.
 Prior to that, he had been a communications engineer for the federal government.
 Teschler holds a B.S. in Engineering and a B. S. in Electrical Engineering from the University of Michigan, and an MBA from Cleveland State University.
 Coverage areas include power electronics, solar power electronics, test & measurement, Internet of Things, motion control and controllers, solid-state lighting, energy efficiency, and industrial electronics.

-Dr. Jeff Wu, CEO, Neoventech
+Jeffrey Wu, CEO, Neoventech

-Jeff Wu, Ph.D. is a global product development leader who transforms innovative ideas into successful cosmetics/topical pharmaceutical products.
+Jeffrey Wu, Ph.D. is a global product development leader who transforms innovative ideas into successful cosmetics/topical pharmaceutical products.
 He is currently the CEO at Neoventech, a CRO to provide testing and complex formulation service for cosmetic and topical drug development.
-He has worked as a research fellow at Johnson and Johnson Consumer and Arkema for more than 20 years, to develop and commercialize innovative platform technologies and new cosmetic care and topical drugs globally for iconic skin care and OTC brands e.g. Neutrogena, Aveeno, Clean & Clear, RoC, and Rogaine.
+He has worked as a research fellow and global franchise R&D leader at Johnson and Johnson Consumer and Arkema for more than 20 years, to develop and commercialize innovative platform technologies and new cosmetic care and topical drugs globally for iconic skin care and OTC brands e.g. Neutrogena, Aveeno, Clean & Clear, RoC, and Rogaine.
 His main research areas are the development of local and transdermal drug delivery technologies and solutions.
 Wu holds 36 patents in various drug delivery systems and their applications, including liposomes, niosome, microneedles, ultrasound and galvanic micro coupled particles.
-He is a frequent invited speaker at national and international dermatology and scientific meetings and has a dozen peer-reviewed publications in skin care technologies and applications.
+He is a frequent invited speaker and program organizer at national and international dermatology and scientific meetings and has a dozen peer-reviewed publications in skin care technologies and applications.
 He volunteers for the Controlled Release Society, American Association of Pharmaceutical Society, and the Chinese American Cosmetics Professional Association.

 Other judges this year include: